jobisoft/sample-extensions/manifest_v2/indexdb.sql/readme.md

 console.log(await db.all`SELECT * FROM ${table}`);
 ```

-**Note:** The database is not stored in a human readable format and even though
+**Note:** The actual used database *is* an SQLite database stored as a raw SQLite
-the example stores the same date as the other two IndexDB examples, the actual
-IndexDB is not compatible.
+database file buffer in an `sqlite` objectStore of an IndexDB.
+All DB operations
+are handled in memory and the entire SQLite database file buffer is committed into
+the IndexDB.

+This example dumps the buffer after each interaction to the console.
+Technically
+it is possible to import an existing SQLite database file.

+This approach might cause out-of-memory errors for large databases.